joerup/SwiftSPICE/README.md

 ]
 ```

-Then, add "SwiftSPICE" to your target's dependencies:
+Then, add `SwiftSPICE` to your target's dependencies:

 ```
 .target(